oleg-shilo/sublime-codemap/README.md

 * Install `sublime-codemap` with Package Control.
 * Restart Sublime editor if required

-You can install the plugin by cloning `sublime-codemap` repository into your Packages folder or manually placing the download package there.
+You can also install the plugin by cloning `sublime-codemap` repository into your Packages folder or manually placing the download package there.

 ## Usage
 The plugin uses a dedicated view group __Code - Map__ (on right side) to mimic a "side bar" with the content (code tree) that represents code structure of the active view content in the primary view group.